iotile/poduino/examples/count-example/README.md

 Using the Arduino IDE, open the `firmware.ino` file included in this example.

-This sketch will listen at the Up and Down buttons in the LCD display, and when pressed, it will increment or decrement an in-memory counter.
+This sketch will listen to the Up and Down buttons in the LCD display and, when pressed, will increment or decrement an in-memory counter.
 This counter is restricted within the range 0 to 100.

 The sketch will also send the counter value every time it is modified to `input 10` in the IOTile Controller.
 Later we will describe the required IOTile Configuration to have this input copied to a buffered output that